 |Warranty||2 years on frame and motor, 1 year for all other parts||Lifetime on frame, 1 year on components||Lifetime on frame, 1 year on components||1 year||1 year|

 Our Analysis and Test Results

-Ecomotion is a lesser-known brand that produces a modest line of reasonably priced electric bikes in a variety of styles, including the e-City we tested.
+Ecomotion is a lesser-known brand that produces a modest line of electric bikes in a variety of styles, including the e-City we tested.
 This bike's retro styling, features, and affordability caught our attention, and we felt compelled to test it against a diverse field of the best e-bikes on the market.
 While it didn't necessarily stand out from the competition, we feel that it is a quality option that is certainly worthy of consideration.

 The e-City has a smooth and comfortable ride quality with a retro-inspired cruiser-like design.
 While not especially sporty, we found the handling to be predictable and steady with quality components and a load of user-friendly features.
 We found the geometry to be comfortable with a huge range of seat height and handlebar adjustability and a low step-through frame design.

 We found the e-City to perform well at a range of speeds and turn shapes during our handling tests.
 At both high and low speeds, longer radius turns were calm, smooth, and predictable.
 At very low speeds, short radius turns did feel a little twitchy and less stable, which we attribute to its tall handlebar and steep head tube angle.
 This awkwardness was minimal, and really only applied to low speeds and super-tight turns.
 Otherwise, we felt the bike handled a lot like a standard beach cruiser with the added bonus of a suspension fork to help take the edge off of rough road surfaces.
 We found the e-City to be reasonably easy to pedal around without power, but at 55.9 lbs, it felt a bit sluggish on anything but flat ground.